qiubrandon/peek/README.md

 1. Room live-chat for communication
 2. Rate-limiting on room-creation

+My biggest plan is to set up my own routing, by using cloud providers, and the ICE framework to have my own "TURN" network of sorts.
+Currently using Twilio's Network Traversal Service, but that is $$$.

 ## **Features**
 - 📡 **Peer-to-Peer (P2P) Connections**: Direct communication between users using WebRTC.
 - 🖥️ **Screensharing**: Share your screen in real-time with minimal latency.